Karla Mosley

 Karla Cheatham Mosley (born August 27, 1981) is an American actress and singer.
 She starred on the Emmy-nominated children's show Hi-5; she has starred in numerous plays and also had minor roles in several other TV shows and films.
 She regularly appeared as Christina Moore Boudreau in the soap opera Guiding Light and as Maya Avant in The Bold and the Beautiful.
+As of 2025, she stars as Dani Dupree on Beyond the Gates.